 <– RST <– Server

 The advantage of this open scan is that it is easy to program.
-However, the limitation is that it is very easy to detect and make logs on each connection.
+However, the limitation is that detecting and making logs on each connection is very easy.

 TCP connect() :